Higher education standards framework

 Need resources, strategies or assistance?

 The HESF plays an important role in the planning, development and maintenance of quality course, program and curriculum in the higher education sector.
-For assistance in how this may apply to your course or program, contact your Associate Dean of Teaching Quality, or Program Leader.
+For assistance in how this may apply to your course or program, contact your Director, Learning and Teaching.